janus/Smioll/README.md

 Inside source folder do the following:

 1. tsc -t ES2017 -m commonjs evaluate.ts --outDir dist
-..I am assuming that you have this, dist, already created.
+    I am assuming that you have this, dist, already created.
 2. node example.js
-..Make sure that the module inside eaxample points to the right file.
+    Make sure that the module inside eaxample points to the right file.

 ```javascript
 let x = 1;